tower-rs/tower/tower-filter/README.md

-Tower Filter
+# Tower Filter

-A Tower middleware that conditionally allows requests to be dispatched to the inner service based on the result of a predicate.
+Conditionally allow requests to be dispatched to a service based on the result of a predicate.

+## License

+This project is licensed under the [MIT license](LICENSE).

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Tower by you, shall be licensed as MIT, without any additional terms or conditions.